Chartered public finance accountants ensure the effective operation of accounting and financial activities in public

 The average working week is usually between 35 and 40 hours, Monday to Friday.
 However, extra hours are often required at peak times of the year, and this will include late evening and weekend work.

-During training there is a need to study while you are working, which requires commitment, dedication and long hours.
+During training you'll need to study while you're working, which requires commitment, dedication and long hours.